 3. Sections of the chosen item that can be dyed individually

-- You do this by selecting the colour and then selecting the slot.
-You will see a preview of the colour on your character.
+- You do this by selecting the color and then selecting the slot.
+You will see a preview of the color on your character.

 - You can apply multiple dyes at once, using each slot available.

 - Your dye palette and the several tabs of it.
 Here you can select which dye you want to use.

 - You can also select the Merv's Palette here:

 - You can see the armor with durability loss, with visor open or closed, etc.

 - Press the Dye button to confirm your dyes.

 Each dye can be used only once, so you will need multiples of a specific color, if you want to dye all of the different parts of your armor, outfit, or other items.
 When you click on a specific area to dye, it will light up and begin to flash.
 You can then select the dye you want to see, and look at the color, before you apply it.
 To apply the dye to your items, click the “Dye” button at the bottom of the window.
 If you do not have enough dye, your changes will not be applied and you will ejected from the Dye menu.

 Removing a dye from your Palette